When it comes to New Year’s resolutions, addiction recovery and quitting substance use are often common themes for many people.

 However, with the right action and proper addiction treatment, many people are able to reach their goals.

-In addition to seeking professional addiction treatment, here are some tips you can follow to achieve and keep your recovery goals for the new year.
+In addition to seeking professional addiction recovery treatment, here are some tips you can follow to achieve and keep your recovery goals for the new year.

 1. Set Your Recovery Goals for the Year